lawnjelly/godot-lportal/INSTRUCTIONS.md

 All the following functions should be called on the LRoomManager node.

-* Call `dob_register(cam, 0.0)` to register a DOB to be handled
+* Call `dob_id = dob_register(godot_node, position, radius)` to register a DOB to be handled

-The number 0.0 is the radius of the DOB in the visibility system.
-All DOBs are managed as spheres.
+The radius is needed because all DOBs are managed as spheres.
 For a camera the radius can be zero because it will never be visible (however it DOES require to be a DOB so that the system can keep track of which room it is in).
+It returns a dob_id which will need to be stored in your game and used to refer to the dob.

 If a DOB is being culled (popping out of view) when it should not, it is normally because the bounding radius needs to be larger.
 On the other hand, too large a radius will make the DOB render when it is not necessary, so it is a good idea to tweak this value.
 It is in Godot world units, so you may be able to simply measure you object in the IDE.

-* Each frame, call `dob_update(dob_node)` to keep that DOB updated in the system
+* Each frame, call `dob_update(dob_id, position)` to keep that DOB updated in the system with the new position

 If the DOB is not moving, or you want to deactivate it to save processing, simply don't call update again until you want to reactivate it.
 Note that there is no need to call dob_update on the selected camera, it will be updated automatically.

-* When you have finished with a DOB you should call `dob_unregister(cam)` to remove the soft link from the system.
+* When you have finished with a DOB you should call `dob_unregister(dob_id)` to remove the soft link from the system.
 This is more important when you are creating and deleting DOBs (say with multiple game levels).
 If you call rooms_release when unloading a level and want to keep DOBs in between levels, it is crucial that you do not update them until you have re-registered them after calling rooms_convert to create the new level (you will get an error message otherwise).

-* If you are suddenly moving a DOB a large distance (rather than into a neighbouring room), you should call `dob_teleport(cam)`.
-This uses a different system to estimate the new room that the DOB is in.
-If you know in advance what room the dob will teleport to, there is a hint version of the function.

-* DOBs should only move between rooms via the portals.
+* DOBs should usually only move between rooms via the portals.
 In fact that is how their movement between rooms is defined.
 This is why a room's portals should form a convex space, never concave.
 In order to limit movement between rooms to the portals, you should use e.g. physics, or a navmesh.

 ## Conversion
 Build your rooms and portals and placed them as children in a scene graph structure something like this: